 What are the most common reasons for out of hours permits?

-Concrete pours: It is considered where there is an engineering requirement to ensure the structural integrity is not compromised and to avoid cold joints which weakens the concrete caused by an interruption or delay in the concreting process.
-The pours can also be affected by frequency of concrete deliveries and weather.
+An application will be considered if there is an engineering requirement to ensure that structural integrity is not compromised and to avoid cold joints, which weakens the concrete, caused by an interruption or delay in the concreting process.